ggonnella/textformats/manuals/C_API.md

 ### Preprocessing

-It is possible to preprocess a YAML specification using the function `void tf_preprocess_specification(char *inputfile, char *outputfile)`.
+It is possible to preprocess a YAML/JSON specification using the function `void tf_preprocess_specification(char *inputfile, char *outputfile)`.
 To check if a specification is preprocessed, the function `bool tf_is_preprocessed(char *filename)`